augcog/tai/scraper/README.md

   starting='index'
   url=f"https://github.com/numpy/numpy/blob/main/doc/source/index.rst?plain=1"
   ```
-  - mkdir ad os.chdir is just setting your directory name
+  - mkdir and os.chdir is just setting your directory name
   - `starting`: the name of your first rst file.
 (It's usually index)
   - `url`: the url to the index.rst of the repo.
-Notice you have to add `?plain=` to the end of the url as that obtains th raw code of the rst file.
+Notice you have to add `?plain=1` to the end of the url as that obtains th raw code of the rst file.